PlasmaPy/hack.plasmapy.org/pages/2022/schedule.md

 **Dates:** July 11th to July 15th <br>
 **Times:** 11:00 am to 4:00 pm EDT

+Thank you to everyone who attended the second **Plasma Hack Week**!
+This event has now concluded.

 Each day of this year's **Plasma Hack Week** is focused around hacking, so come prepared to code and have fun!
 While each day is centered around hacking, there will still be planned social time and lightning talks.